magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 ...
 ```

-Note that we also added the `cljsjs/marked "0.3.5-0"` JS external
-library, which is already packaged to be used in a CLJS project, instead of the `remarkable` library used in the React tutorial.
-We'll see the use of `marked` later.
+Note that we also added the cljsjs/marked "0.3.5-0" JS external library.
+This is the same JS library used in the React Tutorial, and it is packaged to be used in a CLJS project.
+We'll see its use later.

 Now create the `reagent.html` file in the `html` directory of the `modern-cljs`